-The Authority's performance management and reporting of performance management continues to be improved with a more focused Corporate Strategy, and setting of priorities supported by regular performance monitoring.
-Corporate performance is reported on a quarterly basis to senior managers via the Quarterly Performance Review framework and to Members through Scrutiny Committee.
+Performance management against our Corporate Strategy including The Plan, priorities and outcomes, is reported on a quarterly basis to senior managers via the Quarterly Performance Review framework and to Members through Scrutiny Committee.

 The Report sets out our achievements and demonstrates our performance in delivering our key priorities, strategic objectives and outcomes during the previous financial year.